- > Set some rules

 Kids these days are digital natives.
 They've grown up with the internet and have no concept of what life was like without it.
 They’re completely at home with technology: using a trackpad or touchscreen to navigate is as much a life skill as learning to read and write.

 In fact, children tend to learn to use a touchscreen way before they can read or write, using colours, images and symbols instead of words to navigate around apps and websites in order to get to a video or game they like.

-Whatever the age of your kids, it’s important to keep them safe when browsing websites, using social networking services such as Facebook, and chatting with friends using instant messaging programs.
+Whatever the age of your kids, it’s important to keep them safe when browsing websites, using social networking services such as Facebook, Snapchat and TikTok, plus when chatting with friends using instant messaging programs.

 Common sense plays a bigger part than you might think.
 For a start, we’d recommend not allowing children to use a device - laptop, tablet or phone - in their own room.
 Asking them to use it in a communal area should discourage most inappropriate activities as it will be obvious what they’re up to even if you only glance in their direction.